 PepsiCo is the second biggest company in the global food and beverage industry.
 To keep this position, PepsiCo’s strategic decision-making processes must account for the issues outlined in this PESTEL/PESTLE analysis.
 The PESTEL/PESTLE analysis model is a strategic management tool that identifies various external factors relevant to firms, based on the conditions of their remote or macro-environment.
 In PepsiCo’s case, these factors determine the company’s growth path.
 The global market presents challenges that threaten PepsiCo while creating opportunities for improvement.
 Thus, strategies and reforms based on the elements of the PESTEL/PESTLE analysis model can boost PepsiCo’s long-term growth.

 PepsiCo’s long-term growth trajectory is partly dependent on how the company addresses the major issues identified in this PESTEL/PESTLE analysis.
-PepsiCo must develop strategies that enhance its abilities to withstand the external factors in its remote or macro-environment.
+PepsiCo must develop strategies that enhance its abilities to withstand the external factors in the business environment of the international fast-moving consumer goods industry.

 Political Factors Affecting PepsiCo’s Business